elaforge/karya/doc/cmd.md

 edit event text directly.

 Events created on control and pitch tracks will normally be zero duration.
-Events on a note track will use the duration of the current TimeStep, but if you select a range of time and then create an event, the event will be exactly that duration.
+Events on a note track will use the duration of the current note duration TimeStep, but if you select a range of time and then create an event, the event will be exactly that duration.
 Additionally, if the text has a leading space, the space will be stripped and the event created with a zero duration.

 ### note entry